Lucevar/mw-immersion-mods/eit-immersion-wishlist.md

 - [**Timely Escape**](https://www.nexusmods.com/morrowind/mods/48013) by JaceyS
 Instead of reloading after you die, you are teleported away, with configurable penalties for dying.

+## Light and Shadow
+- [**Drop Light**](https://www.nexusmods.com/morrowind/mods/46694) by NullCascade -- equipping a shield, two handed weapon, etc while having a light equipped will cause the light to be dropped at your feet.
+- [**Light Decay**](https://www.nexusmods.com/morrowind/mods/46671) by Melchior Dahrk and Greatness7 -- lights grow fainter over their lifespan.
+- [**Glow in the Dahrk**](https://www.nexusmods.com/morrowind/mods/45886) by Melchior Dahrk -- windows light up at night, there are also interior sunrays at windows on bright days.
+- [**Let There Be Darkness**](https://www.nexusmods.com/morrowind/mods/47912) by RedFurryDemon -- configurable light tweaks, no need for an esp.
+- [**Douse the Lights**](https://www.nexusmods.com/morrowind/mods/47980) by OperatorJack -- now you can put out all those pesky lights.

 ## It just makes sense (misc)
 - [**Fargoth's Ring Unbarrelled**](https://www.nexusmods.com/morrowind/mods/47224) by Lucevar -- ever thought that your character wouldn't rummage around in a filthy barrel?
 Now the ring is lying on the ground instead - and you can decide whether to keep it or try to find its owner.
 - [**Plain Paper Fix**](https://www.nexusmods.com/morrowind/mods/47735) by abot -- you no longer have to "read" plain paper, you can just pick it up.